99-year lease: The law

-Federal regulations governing leases of Indian land contain term limits and, in some contexts, authorize up to 99 years under specific statutes.

-Malaysia

 In Sabah, Malaysia, the state "Country Lease" (CL) is land classified outside of the town area, and leases are either freehold, 999, 99 or 60 years, a land law inherited from the time of the British North Borneo administration, although there are several restrictions for non-Sabahans and foreigners to own land.
 A similar 99-year lease also applied in neighbouring Sarawak, which inherited the Raj of Sarawak land law, although non-Sarawakians and foreigners are generally prohibited from owning land in Sarawak, with some exceptions to the general restrictions.

 Different laws apply to the land tenure in West Malaysia and the Federal Territories, with some federally owned and reserved lands that have not yet been developed with planned development projects for certain reasons that may be leased to qualified parties for a period of not less than 3 years and not more than 99 years.

-Hong Kong

-Historically, urban leases were commonly 75 or 99 years, while New Territories land was for the period of 99 years less three days from 1 July 1898.
-Leases expiring without a contractual right of renewal may be extended for 50 years at the government's discretion without premium, subject to an annual government rent equal to three percent of rateable value.
-In 2024, the Extension of Government Leases Ordinance established a standing mechanism to extend general purpose leases in batches.

-Singapore

-Most public housing units are sold on 99-year state leases.
-Singapore government policy emphasizes that this term balances a "home-for-life" with the need to renew the city for "future generations."
-For selected rehousing under SERS, seniors may opt to purchase replacement flats on shorter leases, including 50 years.

-Philippines

-In September 2025 the Philippines amended the Investors' Lease Act to permit foreign investors to lease private land for up to 99 years, replacing the previous 50 years plus one 25-year renewal.
-The new law only extends lease terms but does not permit outright foreign ownership of real property.